 However, you will need the WiFi password to connect a new device or reconnect an old device (if it didn’t save the password).
-In some cases, your office administrator might directly enter the password without revealing it you, so you won’t even know the actual password.
-So, if you need to connect another device, you’ll need to request your admin for the password but that usually goes through a lot of processes which I usually don’t prefer.
+In some cases, your office administrator might directly enter the password without revealing it to you, so you won’t even know the actual password.
+So, if you need to connect another device, you’ll need to request your admin for the password but that usually goes through a lot of processes that I usually don’t prefer.

 In this tutorial, we will show you how to find the WiFi password of your current network using a Windows machine.
 The process is extremely simple and you don’t need to be a pro-hacker to do this stuff.
 All you need to do is to enter a simple command which will show you the password of the current WiFi network.
 So, let’s see how a little command line magic would unveil your WiFi password in a fraction of the second.